shafinsiddique/personal-site/personal-site/content/projects/index.md

 +++
 A list of all the projects I have worked on, excluding projects completed for school assignments.

+- [Unwrapped.Live](https://unwrapped.live) : View your Spotify Wrapped.
+You don't have to wait till the end of the year.

 - [Page](https://github.com/shafinsiddique/page) : An interpreter for a functional programming language that's based on Lisp.
 Written in Go.

 - **Duro** : A startup I'm currently working on.
 Duro makes the messy job hunting process more efficient than it has ever been before.